-The EB-5 Program is a permanent law, but changes in legislation can affect different aspects of the program, such as the minimum investment amount and fund sourcing requirements.
-An example of recent changes in this area is the regional center program, which was recently set to expire on September 30, 2015, but was renewed by Congress for an additional year.
-Investors whose current petitions are contingent upon aspects of the regional center program could be affected by any changes in this regard and should be aware of this possibility.
+While the EB-5 program has been written into immigration law, changes in legislation can affect different aspects of the program, such as the minimum investment amount and fund sourcing requirements.
+For example, in November 2019, investment amounts were increased from $500,000 to $900,000 in targeted employment areas, and from $1 million to $1.8 million in other areas.
+Additionally, Congress extends the regional center program periodically, usually annually.
+Investors whose current petitions are contingent upon aspects of the regional center program could be affected by any changes in this regard, and investors should be aware of this possibility.

 Denials and Requests for Evidence

-If USCIS believes not enough evidence exists to justify approval of a petition, it may issue a request for evidence (RFE) to collect further information.
-There is also the chance that USCIS may issue a notice of intent to deny (NOID), which signifies that the adjudicator believes the petition should be denied but wishes to present the investor the opportunity to clear up any areas of concern.
+If the USCIS believes not enough evidence exists to justify approval of a petition, it may issue a request for evidence (RFE) to collect further information.
+There is also the chance that the USCIS may issue a Notice of Intent to Deny (NOID), which signifies that the adjudicator believes the petition should be denied but wishes to present the investor the opportunity to clear up any areas of concern.
 Both of these notices may delay an investor’s petition and involve additional costs to revise the petition materials, for example, to consult with counsel.

 An investor has the option of requesting an administrative review if his or her petition is denied, but this involves a significant waiting period.
 Luckily, the approximate approval rates for I-526 and I-829 petitions are 85% and 90%, respectively.

-Despite the efforts of USCIS, the SEC, and other government agencies to enforce the legal aspects of the EB-5 Program, cases like the recent SEC v.
-A Chicago Convention Center illustrate the risk of fraud when developers and other agents misrepresent elements of the program or individual projects to investors.
+Despite the efforts of the USCIS, the SEC, and other government agencies to enforce the legal aspects of the EB-5 program, cases like SEC v.
+A Chicago Convention Center, LLC, illustrate the risk of fraud when developers and other agents misrepresent elements of the program or individual projects to investors.
 However, such cases are relatively rare.